20 Metacognitive Questions That Will Get Students Thinking

 20 Metacognitive Questions to Ask Your Students

-Metacognitive questions to encourage self-awareness:
+Metacognitive questions for self-awareness:

-- What is one idea from today’s lesson you fully understand and one idea you don’t yet understand?
+- What is one idea from today’s lesson you fully understand, and one idea you don’t yet understand?

 - How do the ideas from the lesson today connect to what you already knew?